s4u/travis/README.md

             - ../utils/mvn-push.sh clean deploy  # execute only on push
             - ../utils/mvn-pr.sh   clean verify  # execute only on pull request
             - ../utils/mvn-tag.sh  clean verify  # execute on git tag
+            - ../utils/mvn-sec-env.sh deploy     # execute if build is run in secure environment

 for specific version, replace master on tag name: